Define rolling-window alerts

 Set the width of the rolling window

-When you define a rolling-window alert, the first thing you do is set the width of the real-time window.
+When you define a rolling-window alert, you must set the width of the real-time window.
 Real-time search windows can be set to any number of minutes, hours or days.

-- Then, in the fields that appear below the Schedule field define the width of the real-time search window by entering a specific number of minutes, hours, or days.
+- Then, in the in control that appears below the Alert Type control, define the width of the real-time search window by entering a specific number of minutes, hours, or days.

 The alert will monitor events as they pass through this window in real-time.
-For example, you might have an alert that is triggered whenever any particular user fails to login more than 4 times in a 10 minute span of time.
-After the alert is set up, various login failure events will pass through this window, but the alert is only triggered when 4 login failures for the same user exist within the span of the 10 minute window at the same time.
+For example, you might have an alert that triggers whenever any particular user fails to log in more than 4 times in a 10 minute period.
+After you set up the alert, various login failure events pass through this window, but the alert only triggers when 4 login failures for the same user exist within the span of the 10 minute window at the same time.

-If a user experiences three login failures in quick succession, then waits 11 minutes, and then has another login failure, the alert won't be triggered, because the first three events will have passed out of the window by the time the fourth one took place.
+If a user experiences three login failures in quick succession, then waits 11 minutes, and then has another login failure, the alert won't trigger, because the first three events will have passed out of the window by the time the fourth one took place.

 Set up triggering conditions

-Rolling-window alerts are triggered when the results within their rolling window meet specific conditions such as passing a numerical threshold.
+Rolling-window alerts trigger when the results within their rolling window meet specific conditions such as passing a numerical threshold.

 These triggering conditions break rolling-window alerts into two subcategories: basic conditional rolling-window alerts and advanced conditional rolling-window alerts.
-You define these triggering conditions when you set values for the Trigger if field on the Schedule step of the Create Alert dialog.
+You define these triggering conditions when you set values for the Trigger condition field in the Save As Alert dialog.

-The definition of these triggering conditions is handled in exactly the same manner for rolling-window alerts as for scheduled alerts, except that in this case the alert is triggered whenever results within the rolling window meet the specified triggering conditions.
+The definition of these triggering conditions is handled in exactly the same manner for rolling-window alerts as it is for scheduled alerts.
+The only exception is that, in this case, the alert triggers whenever results within the rolling window meet the specified triggering conditions.
 (For more information, see the section on definition of alert triggering conditions in the topic "Define scheduled alerts," in this manual.)

 For example, in the case of a basic conditional alert setup, where the triggering condition involves the search result count being greater than, less than, equal to, or unequal to a specific number, this condition must exist within the rolling real-time window for the alert to be triggered.
-If the alert is triggered when the number of results becomes greater than 100, then the alert won't be triggered until 101 results exist within the rolling window at the same time.
+If the alert is configured to trigger when the number of results becomes greater than 100, then it won't trigger until 101 results exist within the rolling window at the same time.

 Advanced conditional alerts also work in much the same way for rolling-window alerts as they do for scheduled alerts.
 The only difference is that in this case the secondary, conditional search runs in real time as well.
 It continuously evaluates the results returned in the time range window of the original real time search.
-The alert is triggered at the moment when a single result is returned by the conditional search.
+The alert triggers at the moment when a conditional search returns a single result.

-On the Actions step for a rolling-window alert, you can enable one or more alert actions.
-These actions are set off whenever the alert is triggered.
+On the alert actions page for a rolling-window alert, you can enable one or more alert actions.
+These actions fire whenever the alert triggers.

-There are three kinds of alert actions that you can enable through the Create alert dialog.
+There are three kinds of alert actions that you can enable through the Save As Alert dialog.
 For Enable actions you can select any combination of:

 - Send email - Send an email to a list of recipients that you define.
 You can opt to have this email contain the results of the triggering search job.

-- Run a script - Run a shell script that can perform some other action, such as the sending of an SNMP trap notification or the calling of an API.
-You determine which script is run.
+- Run a script - Run a shell script that can perform some other action, such as the sending of a Simple Network Management Protocol (SNMP) trap notification or the calling of an API.
+You determine which script runs.

 Note: You can also arrange to have Splunk post the result of the triggered alert to an RSS feed.
-To enable this option, go to Manager > Searches and Reports and click the name of the search that the alert is based upon.
-Then, in the Alert actions section, click Enable for Add to RSS.
+To enable this option, go to Settings > Searches and Reports and click the name of the search that the alert is based upon.
+Then, in the Alert actions section, under Add to RSS, click Enable.

 Important: Before enabling actions, read "Set up alert actions," in this manual.
 This topic discusses the various alert actions at length and provides important information about their setup.
 It also discusses options that are only available via the Searches and reports page in Manager, such as the ability to send reports with alert emails in PDF format, RSS feed notification, and summary indexing enablement.

-Determine how often actions are executed when the rolling-window alert is triggered
+Determine how often actions execute when the rolling-window alert triggers

-When you are setting up an alert based on a real-time search with a rolling window, you use the last two settings on the Actions step--Execute actions on and Throttling to determine how often Splunk executes actions after an alert is triggered.
+When you are setting up an alert based on a real-time search with a rolling window, you use the last two settings on the alert actions page--When triggered, execute actions and Throttle? to determine how often Splunk executes actions after an alert triggers.

 This functionality works for rolling-window alerts in exactly the same way that it does for scheduled alerts, except that in this case you're dealing with alerts that are being triggered in real time.

-You can use Execute actions on to say that once the results in the rolling window meet the conditions required to trigger the alert, the alert actions are carried out once for All results triggering the alert or Each result.
+You can use When triggered, execute actions to say that once the results in the rolling window meet the conditions required to trigger the alert, the alert actions are carried out Once or For each result.
 You might choose the latter if your search is triggered by a small number of results, or if you are using a script to feed information about each individual result into a machine process.

-Execute actions on enables you to say that once an alert is triggered, the alert actions are executed for All results returned by the triggering search, or Each result returned by the triggering search.
+When triggered, execute actions enables you to say that, once an alert triggers, the alert actions execute Once for all results returned by the triggering search, or For each result returned by the triggering search.
 And then you can choose whether or not these actions should be throttled, and if so, how.

-If you select All results, you can say that later alert actions should be throttled for a specific number of seconds, minutes, or hours.
+If you select Once, you can say that later alert actions should be throttled for a specific number of seconds, minutes, or hours.

-If you select Each result, the throttling rules are different, because when the alert is triggered, multiple actions can be executed, one for each result returned by the search.
+If you select For each result, the throttling rules are different, because when the alert triggers, multiple actions can be executed, one for each result returned by the search.
 You can throttle action execution for results that share a particular field value.

-- It's set to execute actions on Each result.
-In this case there should be a single result: a username with a corresponding failed password event count.
+- It's set to execute actions 'For each result.
+In this case, there should be a single result: a username with a corresponding failed password event count.

-- For Throttling it's set to suppress for results that have the same value of
+- For Throttle? it's configured to suppress for results that have the same value of

 usernamefor an hour.
 This means that even if a user keeps making failed password attempts every few seconds you won't see more alerts triggered for that same person for another hour.